Minijobs

 For whom?

-If your gross salary amounts to up to 538 EUR (info: 2024) you are employed as a minijobber.
-At Smart that corresponds to the highest Minijob category M10 of 520 EUR.
-You can find all Minijob categories for each Smart eG and Smart Bildungswerk here.
+At Smart the highest Minijob category M13 corresponds to a salary of 603 EUR.
+You can find all Minijob categories for each Smart cooperative and Smart Bildungswerk here.

 Please note: Although Minijobbers do not pay contributions to the social security system and have no income tax, there are still flat rate contributions on the side of the employed that will be covered from your budget.
 Please find the full employment costs in the table with employment categories.